Loading figure…

 Sign in to cast a vote.

-Jack Reed supports government intervention to support economic stability and growth, as evidenced by his support for significant COVID relief packages and other economic measures.
+Jack Reed supports government intervention to support economic stability and growth, advocating for measures such as increased funding for public services and economic relief packages.
+He has voted for significant COVID relief measures.

-Jack Reed supports government intervention to support economic stability and growth, as evidenced by his support for significant COVID relief packages and other economic measures.
+Jack Reed supports government intervention to support economic stability and growth, advocating for measures such as increased funding for public services and economic relief packages.
+He has voted for significant COVID relief measures.

-Jack Reed has a strong pro-choice stance, advocating for legal access to abortion and protecting reproductive rights.
-He has been rated 100% by NARAL, indicating a pro-choice voting record, and has supported measures to keep federal funding for family planning clinics.
+Jack Reed has a strong pro-choice stance on abortion, advocating for legal access to abortion and supporting federal funding for family planning clinics.
+He has been rated 100% by NARAL, indicating a pro-choice voting record.

-Jack Reed has a strong pro-choice stance, advocating for legal access to abortion and protecting reproductive rights.
-He has been rated 100% by NARAL, indicating a pro-choice voting record, and has supported measures to keep federal funding for family planning clinics.
+Jack Reed has a strong pro-choice stance on abortion, advocating for legal access to abortion and supporting federal funding for family planning clinics.
+He has been rated 100% by NARAL, indicating a pro-choice voting record.

 Jack Reed supports higher taxes on corporations and top earners, advocating for progressive taxation policies.
 He has been rated 100% by the Citizens for Tax Justice, indicating support for progressive taxation.